stuntrally/stuntrally3/docs/Tasks.md

 ## Splitscreen, per-viewport

-- ?
-Ok it looks like the funny sky position moving
+- ?old- Ok it looks like the funny sky position moving
 was caused by something else (HUD viewport broke it, fixed now)
 But still, everything in preViewportUpdate (except HUD)
 seems to be 1 frame delayed, and is not correct for